AdamSadowsky/CinemaColosseum/README.md

    Open that link in your browser to use the app.

 ## License
-This project is licensed under the MIT License.
+All rights reserved.
+This project is proprietary and may not be copied, modified, or distributed without permission from the author.